CanonicalLtd/maas-docs/en/intro-concepts.md

 Node *actions* are essentially: "things you can do with nodes".
 They can be triggered via the web UI or the MAAS CLI.
 With the former, they are managed with the 'Take action' button in the top right corner.
+An action usually changes the *status* (see above section) of a node.
 Below is the full list of possible actions and their meaning, arranged alphabetically.

 ### Abort
 Abort any action that can be retried.
 This currently applies to Commission and